OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 * Slot Number is 0.
 * Data packet responses (for Memory Read requests from AFU) from the PCIe SS may come out of order when the size is >64B.

-For AFU/application completion cycles using the OFS FIM for Intel Agilex FPGA:
+For AFU/application completion cycles using the OFS FIM for Agilex FPGA:
 * All requests in the TX direction will be Memory Read/Write.
 * Requester ID is generated within the FIM.
 * That tag must be generated by the AFU/application.